-Newer crockpots, those manufactured in the last five to ten years, are cooking hotter than older models.
+Newer crock pots, those manufactured in the last five to ten years, are cooking hotter than older models.
 This has led to burned and overcooked food and frustration.
-Recently I addressed this issue in Are Hotter Cooking Crockpots Good or Bad?.
+So you may be wondering are hotter cooking crock pots good or bad?
+We've addressed this issue before.

-I contacted two manufacturers of crockpots, or slow cookers.
-I didn't hear back from Rival, but Hamilton-Beach responded.
+We contacted two manufacturers of crock pots or slow cookers.
+We didn't hear back from Rival, but Hamilton-Beach responded.
 Here's what one of their home economists said:

-My advice?
+Our advice?
 Reduce the cooking time in all of your recipes if you have one of these newer slow cookers.
-I know that totally spoils the convenience of turning on your slow cooker and leaving the house for eight, nine, or ten hours.
+We know that totally spoils the convenience of turning on your slow cooker and leaving the house for eight, nine, or ten hours.
 And it's frustrating.
 But manufacturers just aren't going to go back to the old cooking temperatures.

-And here's what I'm going to do: purchase a crockpot that has a built-in thermometer.
+You can also purchase a crockpot that has a built-in thermometer.
 When cooking large cuts of meat like a roast, you can set the final temperature and the appliance will turn itself off and go to the 'keep warm' setting so the meat won't overcook.
 You can also use this feature when cooking other recipes—follow the owner's manual for complete directions.
 That plus the 'delay cooking' feature will extend the cooking time significantly.

-I'm also going to look for old crockpots and slow cookers at garage sales, thrift shops, antique stores, and especially eBay.
-I did an eBay search and found hundreds of 'vintage slow cookers' and 'vintage crockpots' for sale.
+You can also going to look for old crock pots and slow cookers at garage sales, thrift shops, antique stores, and especially eBay.

-One caveat: If you do buy an old used crockpot, please follow these steps before you use it to cook.
+If you do buy an old used crock pot, please follow these steps before you use it to cook.
 First, take it to an electrician to make sure that the cord and plug are in good shape and are safe to use.
 And second, test the crockpot's temperature.

 To test the temperature, fill the appliance 2/3 full of cool water.
 Cover it, turn it on, and let it cook for 8 hours.
 At this point, the water temperature should be at least 185 degrees F. If it is cooler, the crockpot's temperature is too low and won't be safe.
 If the temperature is significantly higher, you'll need to watch the cooking time the first couple of times you use it, and adjust recipes accordingly.